awijaya09/blog-assignment-udacity/README.md

-# Boiler Plate code for personal React App
+# Blog Assignment for Udacity React Nanodegree
-The project is a basic setup I used when learning react

-## I used react-create-app to get started, cleaned up the code a little bit and added bootstrap in the main index.html
+The project is used to fullfil the requirements for React Nanodegree.
+This blog uses ReactJS & Bootstrap

-### Installing
+### Libraries Used
-- Clone the project
-- Run npm install
-- Add dependencies using npm install --save .....
+- Redux ( App State Container )
+- Redux Promise ( Handling promise on data fetch )
+- React-Redux (Connecting React & Redux )
+- Axios ( Async Networking Code )
+- React-Router ( Handling routing on React )

 ## Authors
 * **Andree Wijaya**